- Download our Moving to the USA Guide (PDF)

-With the USA's reputation as a melting pot for all sorts of nationalities, cultures and ethnicities from around the world, those moving to the States can expect to meet a diverse range of people from all walks of life as they settle down in their new home.
-Here are some aspects of diversity and inclusion in the USA that new arrivals may encounter.
+With the USA’s reputation as a melting pot for all sorts of nationalities, cultures and ethnicities from around the world, you can expect to meet a diverse range of people from all walks of life as you settle down in your new home.
+Here are some aspects of diversity and inclusion in the USA that you may encounter as a new arrival.

 Accessibility in the USA

-The level of accessibility in the USA varies widely from state to state – this is due to the variety of physical environments throughout the country, as well as the fact that states are able to set their own laws and policies regarding accessibility.
-Some states, therefore, have particularly good reputations for accessibility, while others may be more difficult to navigate for those with disabilities.
+Accessibility in the USA varies widely from state to state – this is due to the variety of physical environments throughout the country, as well as the fact that states are able to set their own laws and policies regarding accessibility.
+Some states have particularly good reputations for accessibility, while others may be more difficult for those with disabilities to navigate.

-Some of the cities noted for being particularly accessible are Las Vegas (Nevada), Seattle (Washington), Orlando (Florida), Portland (Oregon) and Washington DC.
-Despite being renowned for its diversity, New York City's subway is currently only 25 percent accessible for people with disabilities.
-That said, the city has plans to make the subway system completely accessible by 2034, and there are plenty of wheelchair-friendly restaurants and historical sites to enjoy throughout the city.
+Some of the cities noted for being particularly accessible are Las Vegas, Seattle, Orlando, Portland, and Washington, DC.
+Despite being renowned for its diversity, New York City’s subway is currently only 27 percent accessible for people with disabilities.
+That said, under a 2022 settlement agreement, the MTA has committed to making 95 percent of subway stations accessible by 2055, and there are plenty of wheelchair-friendly restaurants and historical sites to enjoy throughout the city.

 Across the country, minimum accessibility standards are set by the Americans with Disabilities Act (ADA).
 These standards must be met by any new construction, and older buildings undergoing renovation or add-ons also need to abide by these rules.
 This applies to all public accommodation, government and commercial facilities.